To Get The Best Sleep

 Make your room dark & quiet

 Not all of us have the luxury of going to sleep when its dark.
-So be sure to install blackout curtains in your room or blinds that keep out residual light and potential noise.
+So be sure to install blackout curtains in your room or plantation shutters that keep out residual light and potential noise.

 Because of city living becoming more popular light and noise are becoming increasingly to blame for the poor quality of sleep for many individuals.
 You can use light blocking sleep masks like the MANTA SLEEP MASK.